Chart Color Schemes

 Wantirna South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 39.4% among residents aged 15+, exceeding the Australian average of 30.4% and the SA3 area average of 30.7%.
-Bachelor degrees are most prevalent at 25.6%, followed by postgraduate qualifications (10.8%) and graduate diplomas (3%).
-Trade and technical skills are also prominent, with vocational credentials held by 25.9% of residents aged 15+, including advanced diplomas (11.2%) and certificates (14.7%).
+The area's educational profile is notable regionally with university qualification rates at 39.4% of residents aged 15+, surpassing the Australian average of 30.4% and the SA3 area rate of 30.7%.
+Bachelor degrees are most prevalent at 25.6%, followed by postgraduate qualifications (10.8%) and graduate diplomas (3.0%).
+Trade and technical skills are prominent with 25.9% of residents aged 15+ holding vocational credentials, including advanced diplomas (11.2%) and certificates (14.7%).

 Frequently Asked Questions - Education